The North Carolina Teaching and Certification Resource

 Additional North Carolina Teacher Certification Requirements

 Unlike most states, North Carolina does not require fingerprinting or a background check in order to be eligible for a North Carolina teacher certification.
-However, some individual school districts will likely require candidates to complete the background check process as part of their employment criteria.
+However, individual school districts will likely require candidates to complete the background check process as part of their employment criteria.

 - Application for a North Carolina Professional Educator’s License.